THUNDERMILL01 - Electric Field Sensor for Unmanned Aerial Systems (UAS)

 Example of UAV Integration

-Mounting: The sensor is normally mounted close to the autogyro rotor hub, taking advantage of the autogyro’s principle to reduce electromagnetic interference and maximize measurement reliability.
+- Mounting: The sensor is mounted close to the autogyro rotor hub, taking advantage of the autogyro’s principle to reduce electromagnetic interference and maximize measurement reliability.

-Data Interface: The THUNDERMILL01 sensor is typically connected to the TF-ATMON atmospheric monitoring system, which handles real-time data acquisition, transmission, and visualization.
+- Data Interface: The THUNDERMILL01 sensor is typically connected to the Flight Controller and then routed into TF-ATMON atmospheric monitoring system, which handles real-time data acquisition, transmission, and visualization.

-Telemetry Support: Using TF-ATMON, data from the sensor is streamed in real-time to a ground station.
+- Telemetry Support: The data from the sensor is streamed in real-time to a ground station.
 There, it is displayed in a 3D visualization environment to assist drone operators in decision-making during measurement flights.

-Use Case: It is especially suited for operations near thunderclouds, during convective events, or in campaigns investigating the electric field structure of the atmosphere.
+- Use Case: Autogyro integration is especially suited for operations near thunderclouds, during convective events, where the electric field structure of the atmosphere needs to be investigated.

 Electromagnetic Considerations for UAV Mounting